-Tip No. 1 Put Your Luggage On the Train Overhead Luggage Rack Across From You on European Trains
+Tip No. 1 Place Luggage On the Overhead Luggage Rack Across From You on European Trains

 As you saw in the above video, never, never, carry on your luggage and leave it in the train car luggage storage area.
 You just saw how the thieves casually waited until no one was watching, picked up someone’s luggage, and walked off the train.
 No one was there to stop them – there is no positive claim system in place for baggage.

 When you take luggage on board a train with you, you should always put the luggage in the overhead rack across the aisle from you – so you always have direct eye contact with your bags.
 Don’t put it on the rack over your head – you can’t see it there.

 Tip No. 2 Always Lock Your Luggage Down If You Are Going To Sleep On A European Trains

-If you have to leave your luggage unattended, or if you plan on sleeping, lock your luggage, backpack, or other travel bags down with a security anti-theft luggage cable luggage cable to the train luggage rack over your head or across from you.
-Travel cables are discreet, lightweight and small
+If you have to leave your luggage unattended, or if you plan on sleeping, lock your luggage, backpack, or other travel bags down with a security anti-theft luggage cable to the train luggage rack over your head or across from you.
+Travel cables are discreet, lightweight and small.

 Thieves look for luggage, backpacks, or other travel bags that are easy to lift and carry off, locking your bag down prevents theft.
 Thieves don’t want to be caught with or be seen with cutting tools.